Table of Contents

 Popular College Minor Options

-There are certain college minors that attract more students than others.
+Certain college minors attract more students than others.
 Here are some popular ones:

 STEM Minors

-STEM, which stands for science, technology, engineering, and math, consists of natural, physical, and life sciences; computers; electronics and other types of tech; all kinds of engineering; mathematics; and areas that rely on the principles of math.
+Science, technology, engineering, and math (STEM) consists of natural, physical, and life sciences; computers; electronics and other types of tech; all kinds of engineering; mathematics; and areas that rely on the principles of math.
 Examples of STEM minors include computer science, kinesiology or exercise science, civil engineering, and statistics.

 Business Minors

 With a business minor, you can take classes in accounting, marketing, human resources, and e-commerce.
-Choosing business as a minor allows you to learn the fundamentals of business, which can be extremely valuable and practical out in the real world.
+Choosing business as a minor allows you to learn the fundamentals of business, which can be extremely valuable and practical in the real world and may help you stay on top of paying for college.

 Knowing more about how business is conducted and becoming more savvy about finance benefits you both professionally and personally.
 Career-wise, it can come in handy if you’re applying for a job that may require a deeper understanding of certain business practices.
-In your own life, you may even get a better handle on your own financial situation when it comes to managing private student loans and staying on top of how to pay for college.
+In your own life, you may even get a better handle on your own financial situation when it comes to managing private student loans.

 Recommended: 4 Student Loan Repayment Options and How to Choose the Right One for You